-Statement regarding a prolonged closure of John F Kennedy Drive
+Statement on the Closure of John F Kennedy Drive East

 de Young Museum, "California Spring," Albert Bierstadt

 The temporary closure of JFK Drive East for the duration of the shelter-in-place period has provided an important respite and recreation opportunity, especially for those who have the privilege to live near Golden Gate Park.
 Over the spring and summer, we were all reminded of the importance of outdoor areas and we remain thankful to operate in a city that is blessed with so many green spaces.